kjduy/SPIKELemonldap/README.md

 # SPIKELemonldap
 # Is the community active?
 Yes, the community is active on GitLab.
-However, there are'nt videos to serve as a guide or the documentation is very old in some cases like the Django's connector or the LemonLDAP::NG in Kubernetes.
+However, there aren't videos to serve as a guide or the documentation is very old in some cases like the Django's connector or the LemonLDAP::NG in Kubernetes.

 https://gitlab.ow2.org/lemonldap-ng